aliabay2328/DSA210/README.md

 **RMS by Genre (Means):**
 The average RMS of each genre; as expected, metal overall has the highest and classical has the lowest.
+Also it can be observed that electronic music seems to have a high variance in energy.

 ![Screenshot 2025-04-25 203057](https://github.com/user-attachments/assets/be84228d-aaca-4942-a807-1a0ae1a3d119)